Jamie Bulloch: Personal life

-Jamie and his wife, Katharina Bielenberg, live in London with their three daughters.
+Jamie and Katharina live in London and have three daughters.
 His father was the British actor Jeremy Bulloch, best known for his portrayal of Boba Fett in the Star Wars films.
 (Note: He also portrayed Captain Colton in Star Wars: Episode III – Revenge of the Sith.)
 His brother Robbie portrayed Matthew of Wickham in Robin of Sherwood.
 (Note: Jeremy Bulloch portrayed the character's father, Edward Wickham.)
 His aunt Sally Bulloch was a child actress and had roles in several films including The Pure Hell of St Trinians.
 She later became the Executive Manager at The Athenaeum Hotel on Piccadilly.